Wealth: History

 Adam Smith, in his seminal work The Wealth of Nations, described wealth as "the annual produce of the land and labor of the society".
 This "produce" is, at its simplest, a good or service which satisfies human needs, and wants of utility.

 In popular usage, wealth can be described as an abundance of items of economic value, or the state of controlling or possessing such items, usually in the form of money, real estate and personal property.
-An individual who is considered wealthy, affluent, or rich is someone who has accumulated substantial wealth relative to others in their society or reference group.
+A person considered wealthy, affluent, or rich is someone who has accumulated substantial wealth relative to others in their society or reference group.

 In economics, net worth refers to the value of assets owned minus the value of liabilities owed at a point in time.
 Wealth can be categorized into three principal categories: personal property, including homes or automobiles; monetary savings, such as the accumulation of past income; and the capital wealth of income producing assets, including real estate, stocks, bonds, and businesses.
 All these delineations make wealth an especially important part of social stratification.
-Wealth provides a type of individual safety net of protection against an unforeseen decline in one's living standard in the event of job loss or other emergency and can be transformed into home ownership, business ownership, or even a college education by expending the wealth to complete a purchase of such.
+Wealth provides some people "safety nets" of protection against unforeseen declines in their living standard in the event of emergency and can be transformed into home ownership, business ownership, or college education by its expenditure.

 Wealth has been defined as a collection of things limited in supply, transferable, and useful in satisfying human desires.
 Scarcity is a fundamental factor for wealth.
 When a desirable or valuable commodity (transferable good or skill) is abundantly available to everyone, the owner of the commodity will possess no potential for wealth.
 When a valuable or desirable commodity is in scarce supply, the owner of the commodity will possess great potential for wealth.

 'Wealth' refers to some accumulation of resources (net asset value), whether abundant or not.
 'Richness' refers to an abundance of such resources (income or flow).
-A wealthy individual, community, or nation thus has more accumulated resources (capital) than a poor one.
+A wealthy person, group, or nation thus has more accumulated resources (capital) than a poor one.
 The opposite of wealth is destitution.
 The opposite of richness is poverty.